Azure/secrets-store-csi-driver-provider-azure/README.md

 **OPTION 2 - Pod Identity**

-> Supported only on linux
+> Supported only on Linux

 **Prerequisites**